 4. What if somebody else buys my Identified Property?

-So, your 45 days have passed and you properly identified your three properties; you wrote them down and mailed them off all timely and everything, and then you come to find out that somebody else &#%!! has put in a contract, and that one, or more of them are sold.
+So, your 45 days have passed and you properly identified your three properties; you wrote them down and mailed them off in a timely manner, and then you come to find out that somebody else put in a contract, and that one, or more of them are sold.
 Ouch!
 You can only acquire one of the properties identified during the period.
 However, identifying on paper is one thing that the Exchanger does to take decisive steps towards having a contract on your Replacement Property, so that the ticking clock does not make your decisions for you.

 5. Can I trade my vacant land for a condo?

 If both are held for investment or the production of income, yes.
 Or, you can trade a parking lot for an apartment building.
 The manner in which the property is held or used will determine if it is like-kind in the eyes of the IRS and suitable for exchange.

 6. Can I trade my second home?

 To qualify for a tax-deferred exchange, the property must have been held for investment or the production of income.
 Typically your second home will not qualify for this treatment.
 Have you rented the property out?
 How have you treated the property on previous years' tax returns?
 There are specific strategies for converting the use of a property into one appropriate for exchange (Conversion).
 Again, this is where you need the assistance of an experienced Exchange Accomodator to properly position your asset.

 7. What if the property I want is under construction and not complete?

 The Reverse Exchange may be combined with an Improvement Exchange to allow for construction improvements to be included in the exchange, which may be supervised or managed by the Exchanger, however, the 180-day time limit will still apply.
 The exchange for the Replacement Property must be completed during the 180 day period.
 You need to make sure that your contemplated property will be completed and ready to close.
 Count your days carefully!

 8. Can I trade my condo in the Caymans?